sanidhyy/travel-app/README.md

 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2FTechnicalShubam)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fsanidhyy%2Fmedical-chat-app "Tweet")
 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCNAz_hUVBG2ZUN8TVm0bmYw "Subscribe my Channel")

-## :star: Give A Star

-You can also give this repository a star to show more people and they can use this repository.

 ## :books: Learn More

 To learn more about Next.js, take a look at the following resources: